Switching off the genes that cause Best disease

 Dr Amanda-Jayne Carr, UCL Institute of Ophthalmology - £170,000

-Best disease is caused by a faulty gene, and leads to permanent sight loss.
-This research aims to switch off that gene to stop the progression of the disease, and the sight loss it causes.
+This research aimed to switch off the faulty gene and leave the healthy gene remaining to stop the progression of the disease, and the sight loss it causes.

-What is the problem?
+What’s the problem?

 Best disease is a genetic condition that causes a toxic protein to be produced instead of the healthy one.
 A build-up of this protein damages the retinal cells in the back of the eye.
-When these cells die this causes vision loss.
+When these cells die, this causes vision loss.
 Currently there are no treatments available for Best disease or other similar bestrophinopathies.

 See our other projects